TOAST-DOCS/Network-Load-Balancer/en/overview.md

 Load balancer is created in [Subnet](/Network/VPC/en/overview/#_2) under [VPC](/Network/VPC/en/overview/#_2).
 When a load balancer is created, an IP is assigned from a designated subnet and serves as its own IP.
 And, by registering instances that belong to a same VPC as specified subnet, inflow traffic can be distributed.
 Instances of other VPC cannot be added.

 Inbound traffic to be processed at load balancer is defined at the listener.
 By defining traffic-receiving ports and protocols for each listener, one load balancer can be configured to process various traffic types.
 In general, the web server has 80 port listener for HTTP traffic and 443 port listener for HTTPS traffic.
+Many listeners can be registered to a load balancer.

 > [Caution] Listeners of a same receiving port cannot be redundantly created at a load balancer.